alexanderdrodriguez/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+Here's a tutorial on how to configure roles, departments, teams, users, agents, SLAs, and help topics on osTicket:.<br />

 <h2>Video Demonstration</h2>